boystrange/astro/2024-western-veil/index.md

 I used [Seti Astro]'s **Statistical Stretch** to perform the main stretch of the image.
 I kept the *linked stretch* option enabled, since the image had been color calibrated, and I lowered the target median to 0.2 since the nebulosity in the image is quite sparse.
-Then I used **HostogramTransformation** to clip the lower, unused part of the dynamic range.
+Then I used **HistogramTransformation** to clip the lower, unused part of the dynamic range.
 Before focusing on the nebula, I used **CurvesTransformation** to apply a very gentle S curve on the luminosity, pivoting the curve near the dimmest regions.
 This slightly darkened the